-- Apply fungicides rich in copper, benomyl, and sulfur to effectively control many fungal infections.
+- Apply fungicides rich in copper, benomyl, and sulfur to control many fungal infections effectively.

-- Agri-Mycin helps to control and treat several fungus infestations as well.
+- Agri-Mycin helps to control and treat several fungal infestations as well.

 - Consider placing the infected plant in a less humid place and cut back on watering.

 Note: Fungal infections like blights, leaf spots, and ringspot virus do not have hard and fast methods to treat them.
 Therefore, opt for preventive measures before your plant gets it.

 Should I Cut off Peace Lily Leaves with Brown Tips?